About Office of Sustainability

 How we define, quantify and measure sustainability is of utmost importance to establish the progress being made to measurable policy goals.
 The following are the metrics and indicators used by the Office of Sustainability, with a brief explanation of their purpose and application.

 The underlying rationale for any metric and indicator is any application is to be made within the context of what is considered uniquely appropriate for St. Lawrence University, and terms of limited resources (staff, budget, time).
 It is very important not to place value on chasing points or credits merely to gain recognition in a third-party rating system that is irrelevant to achieving authentic and meaningful progress in sustainability.
+We avoid using terms like eco-friendly, sustainable, green, or climate-friendly to describe goods or services.
+As common as they are used, these terms (and many others) are not regulated and meaningless unless substantiated.

 While the below metrics and indicators are used by St. Lawrence University, and considered as best in class and allow comparison with other HEIs, they are essentially generalized 'one-size-fits-all', 'off-the-rack' protocols and rating systems.
 For this reason, the Office of Sustainability strives to develop and employ tailored methodologies that fit the unique characteristics of SLU academics and operations, and therefore more appropriate for self-assessment.